Kindergarten

-Kindergarten (Note: The term is borrowed from German and literally means "children-garden" or "garden of children".
-The term was coined in the metaphorical sense of "place where children can grow in a natural way", not in the literal sense of having a "garden".
-The German pronunciation is /de/.) is a preschool educational approach based on playing, singing, practical activities such as drawing, and social interaction as part of the transition from home to school.
+Kindergarten (/en-UK/, /en-US/, /en-US/) is a preschool educational approach based on playing, singing, practical activities such as drawing, and social interaction as part of the transition from home to school.
 Such institutions were originally made in the late 18th century in Germany and Alsace to serve children whose parents both worked outside home.
 The term was coined by German pedagogue Friedrich Fröbel, whose approach globally influenced early-years education.
-Today, the term is used in many countries to describe a variety of educational institutions and learning spaces for children ranging from two to six years of age, based on a variety of teaching methods.
+Today, the term is used in many countries to describe various educational institutions and learning spaces for children ranging from two to six years of age, based on various teaching methods.

+Etymology

+The term is an adopted borrowing, barring the lack of the capitalization, of the German word Kindergarten (/de/), which was coined in 1840 by pedagogue Friedrich Fröbel.
+It comes from terms Kind ('child') and Garten ('garden'), literally meaning "garden of children", as a "metaphorical sense of "place where children can grow in a natural way".
+The term is sometimes misspelled as a partial English calque in form of kindergarden.